textcortex/icortex/README.md

 The main difference between ICortex and a code-generation plugin like GitHub Copilot is that ICortex is a new paradigm for [Natural Language Programming](https://en.wikipedia.org/wiki/Natural-language_programming) where the *prompt* is the first-class citizen.
 GitHub Copilot, on the other hand, enhances the existing paradigm that are already used by developers.

 ICortex is currently in alpha, so expect breaking changes.
-We are giving free credits to our first users—[join our Discord](https://discord.textcortex.com/) to help us shape it.
+We are giving free credits to our first users—[join our Discord](https://discord.textcortex.com/) to request more if you finish the starter credits.

 ## Installation